n00b69/woa-alphaplus/README.md

-> [!Important]
+> [!Warning]
-> The files provided in this guide have not been tested, please join the [Telegram chat](https://t.me/winong8x) if you are planning on installing Windows
+> This device and the files provided in this guide have issues.
+Do not use.

 <img align="right" src="https://github.com/n00b69/woa-alphaplus/blob/main/alphaplus.png" width="350" alt="Windows 11 running on alphaplus">